Privacy January 2026 · 14 min read

 Someone asked for your ID.
 Maybe it's a landlord, maybe it's a Craigslist seller, maybe it's a new job.
 Here's how to know if it's legit—and how to protect yourself if you decide to share.

 Your driver's license is a master key to your identity.
-It contains your full name, date of birth, address, license number, and a photo of your face.
-In the wrong hands, that's enough to open credit cards, file fraudulent tax returns, or create a fake ID.
+It contains your full legal name, date of birth, home address, license number, a photograph of your face, your height, weight, eye color, and — on the back — a machine-readable barcode that encodes all of this in a format any scanner can extract in seconds.
+In the wrong hands, that's enough to open credit cards, file fraudulent tax returns, take over your phone number, or create a convincing fake ID.

 The Quick Answer

-• Legitimate businesses with secure processes: Generally okay, with precautions
+• Legitimate businesses with secure processes: Generally okay with precautions — redact what they don't need, use secure transmission, ask about data retention

-• Someone you haven't verified: Verify first, then decide
+• Someone you haven't verified: Verify their identity first — confirm they are who they claim to be, then decide

 Red Flags: When to Refuse